ehtick/build123d/docs/introductory_examples.rst

 .. _ex 13:

-13. CounterBoreHoles, CounterSinkHoles and PolarLocations
+13. CounterBoreHoles, CounterSinkHoles, and PolarLocations
 -------------------------------------------------------------

 Counter-sink and counter-bore holes are useful for creating recessed areas for fasteners.